Comparison of Matsubara dynamics with exact quantum dynamics for an oscillator coupled to a dissipative bath: Equilibrium Matsubara GLE

-which is the equilibrium Matsubara GLE.
-The noise term can be made real exactly like described in Sec.~\ref{sec:decorrelation}.
-The driving terms \(K_n\) and \(L_n\) provides an additional memory, which means that even white noise simulations with a delta function memory kernel are no longer Markovian.
+which is the equilibrium version of the Matsubara GLE (cf the non-equilibrium direct-product GLE of \eqn{eq:matsubara_gle_dp}).
+The noise term can be approximated to be real as described in Sec.~\ref{sec:decorrelation}.
+The driving terms \(K_n\) and \(L_n\) provide an additional memory, which means that even white noise simulations with a delta function memory kernel are no longer Markovian.

-The equilibrium implementation of dissipative Matsubara dynamics was found to have very similar numerical properties to the direct-product one.
+The implementation of \eqn{eq:matsubara_gle} was found to have very similar numerical properties to its direct-product counterpart (\eqn{eq:matsubara_gle_dp}).